-- Compliant to MIPI Alliance Standard for D-PHY Specification, version 1.1. - Synchronous transfer at high-speed mode with a bit rate of 80-1,500 Mb/s - One clock lane and up to four data lanes - Asynchronous transfer at low-power mode with a bit rate of 10 Mb/s - Ultra low-power mode, and high-speed mode for clock lane - Ultra low-power mode, high-speed mode, and escape mode for data lane - PHY-Protocol Interface (PPI) to connect CSI-2 and DSI applications - Optional AXI4-Lite interface for register access
+- Compliant to MIPI Alliance Standard for D-PHY Specification, version 1.2. - Synchronous transfer at high-speed mode with a bit rate of 80-2500 Mb/s depending on the device family and speed grade.
+For details about device family supported line rates see the UltraScale Architecture SelectIO Resources User Guide (UG571) - One clock lane and up to four data lanes for TX configuration. - One clock lane and up to eight data lanes for RX configuration. - Asynchronous transfer at low-power mode with a bit rate of 10 Mb/s. - Ultra low-power mode, and high-speed mode for clock lane. - Ultra low-power mode, high-speed mode, and escape mode for data lane. - PHY-Protocol Interface (PPI) to connect CSI-2 and DSI applications. - Optional AXI4-Lite interface for register access.